its-riyan/its-riyan/README.md

 - 👋 Hi, I’m Riyan
-- 👀 I’m working as FullStack Web Developer, have strong background in Cloud Infrastructure / Cloud Engineer.
+- 👀 I’m working as FullStack Web Developer, have strong background in Cloud Infrastructure.
 Currently learning IT Business Analyst.
 - 📫 reach me at adi@riyanprasetya.com
 <!---
 - 🌐 or, visit me on www.riyanprasetya.com